 The internal fungi will mainly attack the inner organs, but can also infect the skin and the mucosa.
 Some internal fungal diseases include Sporotrichosis, Chromomycosis and Actinomycosis.
 However, a strain of fungi known as the Candida can infect both internally and externally causing what is known as Candidiasis (e.g. thrush).

-Traditional Chinese Medicine understands the nature of fungal diseases, and can thus treat them with excellent results.
-In our many years of practice, we have found a large number of herbs that effectively treat this ailment, and have subsequently helped many patients suffering from long term chronic diseases.
+Traditional Chinese Medicine aims to utilise the knowledge of the nature of these fungal diseases in order to treat them.
+In their many years of practice, our practitioners have found a large number of herbs that may effectively treat this ailment, and have subsequently aimed to assist many patients suffering from long term chronic diseases.